 The Moon is airless, so there’s no atmosphere to carry the dust and allow it to form billowing clouds that then settle.
 The dust simply gets blown sideways and outward, racing roughly parallel to the ground and away from the landing spot, and then falls down at the end of its essentially rectilinear trajectory, without floating around.
 This effect is clearly visible in the footage of the Apollo lunar landings and liftoffs.

-Moreover, in a vacuum only the dust that is struck directly by the exhaust gets moved, so the displacement is very localized (on Earth, such a displacement has a broader action because the exhaust displaces the surrounding air, which in turn displaces dust, spreading out the effect).
+Moreover, in a vacuum only the dust that is struck directly by the exhaust gets moved, and the exhaust expands very rapidly and just as rapidly weakens, so the displacement is very localized (on Earth, such a displacement has a broader action because the exhaust displaces the surrounding air, which in turn displaces dust, spreading out the effect).
 Indeed, the Apollo 11 photographs show pebbles and dust a short distance out from the footpads, as evidenced in Figure 8-14 by the footprints behind the LM’s landing gear.